Ridley Scott: 2000s

-Scott teamed up again with Gladiator star Russell Crowe for A Good Year, based on the best-selling book by Peter Mayle about an investment banker who finds a new life in Provence.
+Scott collaborated again with Gladiator star Russell Crowe for A Good Year, based on the best-selling book by Peter Mayle about an investment banker who finds a new life in Provence.
 The film was released on 10 November 2006.
-A few days later Rupert Murdoch, chairman of studio 20th Century Fox (who backed the film) dismissed A Good Year as "a flop" at a shareholders' meeting.
+A few days later Rupert Murdoch, chairman of studio 20th Century Fox (who backed the film), dismissed A Good Year as "a flop" at a shareholders' meeting.

 Scott's next film was American Gangster, based on the story of real-life drug kingpin Frank Lucas.
 Scott took over the project in early 2006 and had screenwriter Steven Zaillian rewrite his script to focus on the dynamic between Frank Lucas and Richie Roberts.
-Denzel Washington signed on to the project as Lucas, with Russell Crowe co-starring as Roberts.
-The film premiered in November 2007 to positive reviews and box office success, and Scott was nominated for a Golden Globe for Best Director.
+Denzel Washington signed on to the project as Lucas, with Russell Crowe costarring as Roberts.
+The film premiered in November 2007 to positive reviews and box office success and Scott was nominated for a Golden Globe for Best Director.

-In late 2008, Scott's espionage thriller Body of Lies, starring Leonardo DiCaprio and Russell Crowe, opened to lukewarm ticket-sales and mixed reviews.
-Scott directed a revisionist adaptation of Robin Hood, which starred Russell Crowe as Robin Hood and Cate Blanchett as Maid Marian.
-It was released in May 2010 to mixed reviews, but a respectable box-office.
+In late 2008 Scott's espionage thriller Body of Lies, starring Leonardo DiCaprio and Russell Crowe, opened to lukewarm ticket sales and mixed reviews.
+Scott directed a remake adaptation of Robin Hood, which starred Russell Crowe as Robin Hood and Cate Blanchett as Maid Marian.
+It was released in May 2010 to mixed reviews but a respectable box office.

-On 31 July 2009, news surfaced of a two-part prequel to Alien with Scott attached to direct.
+On 31 July 2009 news surfaced of a two-part prequel to Alien with Scott attached to direct.
 The project, ultimately reduced to a single film called Prometheus, which Scott described as sharing "strands of Aliens DNA" while not being a direct prequel, was released in June 2012.
 The film starred Charlize Theron and Michael Fassbender, with Noomi Rapace playing the leading role of the scientist named Elizabeth Shaw.
 The film received mostly positive reviews and grossed $403 million at the box office.

-In August 2009, Scott planned to direct an adaptation of Aldous Huxley's Brave New World set in a dystopian London with Leonardo DiCaprio.
+In August 2009 Scott planned to direct an adaptation of Aldous Huxley's Brave New World set in a dystopian London with Leonardo DiCaprio.
 In 2009, the TV series The Good Wife premiered with Ridley and his brother Tony credited as executive producers.